Kernes Bloc — Successful Kharkiv: Name

+Establishment

+On June 2, 2019, the founding congress of the new party Trust in Deeds took place in Kharkiv, the two co-chairs of which were chosen as the city heads of Kharkiv and Odesa, Hennadiy Kernes and Gennadiy Trukhanov.

+In the July 2019 Ukrainian parliamentary election, Kernes and Trukhanov was placed in the top ten of the party list of Opposition Bloc.
+However, the nationwide list of this party won just 3.23% of the votes, failing to overcome the 5% election barrier and keeping Kernes from a seat in the Verkhovna Rada.

 At the end of 2019, the party was renamed into "Kernes Bloc — Successful Kharkiv", after which many rumors began to circulate around the party about its participation in the 2020 local elections, led by Mayor of Kharkiv Hennadiy Kernes, which he himself did not deny.

-Already in early 2020, Hennadiy Kernes announced that he was going to the elections to the Kharkiv City Council with his own bloc, without the Trust Deeds project, which he led together with Gennadiy Trukhanov and the Opposition Bloc, which did not participate in the local elections as a united front. in favor of small electoral blocs such as the Vadim Boychenko Bloc, Vilkul's Ukrainian Perspective Bloc, Volodymyr Buriak's Unity Party, and Gennady Trukhanov's Trust Deeds party.
+Already in early 2020, Hennadiy Kernes announced that he was going to the elections to the Kharkiv City Council with his own bloc, without the Trust in Deeds party, which he led together with Gennadiy Trukhanov and the Opposition Bloc, which did not participate in the local elections as a united front. in favor of small electoral blocs such as the Vadim Boychenko Bloc, Vilkul Bloc — Ukrainian Perspective, Volodymyr Buryak — United, and Gennadiy Trukhanov's Trust Deeds party.

-The party declares 30 strategic steps for the development of the Kharkiv Oblast and Kharkiv itself.
-In relation to the central government, it positions itself as the opposition, and between Hennadiy Kernes and the former head of the Kharkiv Regional State Administration Oleksiy Kucher there were quite tense relations.
+2020/2021 Kharkiv local elections

-In the 2020 Mayoral election, Kernes won the first round of voting with a result of 61.2%, and the Kernes Block – Successful Kharkiv received a result of 37.98% in the Kharkiv City Council and 30.1% in the Kharkiv Oblast Council.
+In the 2020 Kharkiv local elections, Kernes won the first round of voting with a result of 61.2%, and the Kernes Bloc – Successful Kharkiv received a result of 37.98% in the Kharkiv City Council and 30.1% in the Kharkiv Oblast Council.

 Kernes died on 17 December 2020.
 The snap mayoral election in Kharkiv to determinate Kernes successor was set on 31 October 2021.
 In this election Kernes Bloc — Successful Kharkiv nominated Ihor Terekhov as its mayoral candidate.
 Terekhov had been acting Kharkiv Mayor since 24 December 2020.
 Terekhov officially won the election with 50.66% of the votes.
 At an extraordinary session of the Kharkiv City Council on 11 November 2021 Terekhov was sworn in as the new Mayor of Kharkiv.